felddy/foundryvtt-docker/README.md

 ### Run ###

-The easiest way to start the container is to create a `docker-compose.yml` similar to the following.
-The uid/gid can be set using the environment variables below.
+The easiest way to start the container is to create a `docker-compose.yml` similar to the example below.
 Modify any paths as needed:

 ```yaml
 ---